Solenoid: Finite continuous solenoid

 Inside the solenoid, far away from the ends ($l/2 - |z| \gg R$), this tends towards the constant value $B = \mu_0 N I/l$.

 Short solenoid estimate

 For the case in which the radius is much larger than the length of the solenoid ($R \gg l$), the magnetic flux density through the centre of the solenoid (in the z direction, parallel to the solenoid's length, where the coil is centered at z=0) can be estimated as the flux density of a single circular conductor loop:

 Irregular solenoids

-Within the category of finite solenoids, there are those that are sparsely wound with a single pitch, sparsely wound with varying pitches (varied-pitch solenoid), or those with a varying radius for different loops (non-cylindrical solenoids).
+Within the category of finite solenoids, there are those that are sparsely wound with a single pitch, those that are sparsely wound with varying pitches (varied-pitch solenoid), and those with varying radii for different loops (non-cylindrical solenoids).
 They are called irregular solenoids.
 They have found applications in different areas, such as sparsely wound solenoids for wireless power transfer, varied-pitch solenoids for magnetic resonance imaging (MRI), and non-cylindrical solenoids for other medical devices.